- Preparing your property for fall before the winter cold sets in will save you time and money come spring.

 Prepare your property successfully with our rental property maintenance checklist:

 Any rental property you own should be treated like the investment it is.
 Subsequently, you need to do everything possible to increase the useful life of the property.
 Fall will be here before we know it and changes in the weather are expected to impact homes differently across the country.
 Having said that, there are certain items that need to be addressed with the changing of the seasons.
 Staying on top of them will save you money in the long run.
 The work you put in now can reduce the chances of a tenant calling you with any issues that arise later.
-Here are some basic fall maintenance tips that every landlord needs to know:
+Here are some basic fall maintenance tips that every landlord needs to add to their property maintenance checklist:

-The No-Fail Rental Property Maintenance Checklist
+The No-Fail Property Maintenance Checklist

 1. Routine Maintenance: When was the last time you were inside your rental property?
 If you are like most landlords, the answer is probably May or June – when the current lease started.
 Even if you don’t schedule regular property inspections, you should plan on doing so at least every change of season.
 Now is the time to inspect all doors, windows and even outlets.
 These are where you will find any gaps that will let cold air in and increase the electric bill.
 Replacing the stripping on the windows or sealing any cracks is much easier in October than it is in January.
 Another popular hidden area for drafts is in the bottom of the doors.
 These can be easily corrected with an inexpensive door piece sold at most major appliance stores.
 Go up to your property on the next windy day and feel around for drafts and leaks.
 You probably didn’t notice these in the middle of the spring and summer, and you can bet your tenants will surely mention them to you come winter.